AngieYYF/SPADE-customer-service-dialogue/README.md

 - A repository of customer service line synthetic user dialogues with goals.
 - A collection of implementations of synthetic user detection methods.
 - An example of detecting synthetic user dialogues within the dataset.
+- A collection of our proposed data augmentation frameworks.

 ## Datasets

+You can download SPADE on HuggingFace.
+Here is the link: https://huggingface.co/datasets/AngieYYF/SPADE-customer-service-dialogue

 SPADE contains a number of datasets, including: